Edgewater, New Jersey: Arts and culture

-The Binghamton Ferry, permanently anchored at the Binghamton Shopping Plaza, was built in 1904–1905 by Newport News Shipbuilding and Dry Dock Company, Newport News, Virginia.
-The only double-ended steam-powered ferry boat still on the Hudson River, the Binghamton ferried passengers from New Jersey to Barclay Street in Manhattan for many years and was retired in 1967.
+The Binghamton ferryboat, formerly anchored near the Edgewater Marketplace, was built in 1904–1905 by Newport News Shipbuilding and Dry Dock Company, Newport News, Virginia.
+The only double-ended steam-powered ferry boat still on the Hudson River, the Binghamton ferried passengers from New Jersey to Barclay Street in Manhattan for many years, retiring in 1967 before being converted into a restaurant in 1975.
+The restaurant closed in 2007, and after a decade of accumulating damage from fire and flooding: particularly from Hurricane Sandy in 2012, the ferryboat was dismantled in 2017.

 One of the remaining Carnegie libraries in New Jersey, built with $15,000 in funds from the Carnegie Foundation, the Edgewater Free Library was dedicated on February 8, 1916.
 Edgewater opened its library in 1910, prior to the donation from the Carnegie Foundation, with 817 books on its shelves.

 In addition to these sites, the Eleanor Van Gelder School is listed on the New Jersey Register of Historic Places.